Anton Yelchin

-Anton Viktorovich Yelchin (Анто́н Ви́кторович Е́льчин; March 11, 1989 – June 19, 2016) was an American actor.
-Born in the Soviet Union to a Russian Jewish family, he immigrated to the United States with his parents at the age of six months.
+Anton Viktorovich Yelchin (Антон Викторович Ельчин, /ru/; March 11, 1989 – June 19, 2016) was an American actor.
+Born in the Soviet Union to a Russian Jewish family, he emigrated to the United States with his parents at the age of six months.
 He began his career as a child actor, appearing as the lead of the mystery drama film Hearts in Atlantis (2001) and a series regular on the Showtime comedy-drama Huff (2004–2006).
-His fame grew when he guest-starred in a 2004 episode of Curb Your Enthusiasm, as well as his leading role as the title character of Charlie Bartlett (2007).

 Yelchin landed higher-profile film roles in 2009, portraying Pavel Chekov in the Star Trek reboot and Kyle Reese in Terminator Salvation.
 He reprised his role as Chekov in the sequels Star Trek Into Darkness (2013) and Star Trek Beyond (2016).

 Yelchin frequently worked on independent and lower-profile films, headlining the romantic drama Like Crazy (2011), the 2011 remake of Fright Night, the supernatural thriller Odd Thomas (2013), the romance 5 to 7 (2014), the horror comedy Burying the Ex (2014), the neo-noir The Driftless Area (2015), and the horror thriller Green Room (2015).
-As a voice actor, he voiced Clumsy Smurf in the live-action Smurfs films (2011–2013) and the lead role James Lake Jr. on the Netflix animated series Trollhunters: Tales of Arcadia (2016–2018).

-Yelchin maintained an active career until his accidental death in 2016 at the age of 27 when he was fatally injured by his SUV.
-Multiple films of his, including Love, Antosha, a documentary presented by his parents, were released posthumously.
+As a voice actor, he voiced Clumsy Smurf in the live-action Smurfs films (2011–2013) and lead role James "Jim" Lake Jr. on the Netflix animated series Trollhunters: Tales of Arcadia (2016–2018).
+He maintained an active career until his accidental death in 2016 when he was fatally injured by his SUV.